asacela/todo-app/README.md

 ## That's it your good to go

-If there are issues, right in issue page or something...
+If there are issues, write them in the issues page or something...
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts